Little Orphan Annie (radio series): In popular culture

 Jean Shepherd used the show as the basis for his short story "The Counterfeit Secret Circle Member Gets the Message, or The Asp Strikes Again."
 In the story, first-person narrator Ralphie Parker is an avid listener of the program and eagerly awaits the arrival of his decoder ring to find out the secret messages in each episode.
 When the ring arrives, he anxiously decodes the secret message in that day's episode, only to be disappointed when it turns out to be an Ovaltine commercial.

-The short story was included in Shepherd's compilation book In God We Trust: All Others Pay Cash, and the story was also included as one of the scenes in Shepherd's 1983 film A Christmas Story.
+The short story was included in Shepherd's compilation book In God We Trust: All Others Pay Cash, and the story was also adapted as one of the scenes in the 1983 film A Christmas Story.

 Legacy

 As with most daily radio serials, very few recordings of the series' thousands of episodes survive.
 The Internet Archive has 38 15-minute recordings in its Old-Time Radio collection.

 In 1990 the show was inducted in the National Radio Hall of Fame.

 In 1995, Shirley Bell Cole was heard in a reenactment of Little Orphan Annie on Chuck Schaden's Those Were the Days radio show.